josavicente/josavicente/README.md

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [jvicenpe@gmail.com](mailto:jvicenpe@gmail.com)
-* 🧠  I'm learning React, Golang, Swift
+* 🧠  I'm learning React, Vue & Svelte, Go, Ruby Swift
 * 🤝  I'm open to collaborating on anything where I can learn
 * ⚡  In my free time I build mechanical keyboards and play video games